-David then cries out for God to wash him thoroughly with “hyssop”, referencing the plant that Israel used to apply the Passover blood in Egypt, and which Moses used to sprinkle the sacrificial blood on the Tabernacle, its contents, and on the people in consecration to God: “For without the shedding of blood there is no remission of sins.”
-(Hebrews 9:18-22) Yet, he was asking for it to be applied to him inwardly, to the source of his problems, beseeching God to create in him a “clean heart and a right spirit”. (vs 7-10)
+David then cries out for God to wash him thoroughly with “hyssop”, referencing the plant that Israel used to apply the Passover blood in Egypt.
+Moses also used it to sprinkle the sacrificial blood on the Tabernacle, its contents, and on the people in consecration to God: “For without the shedding of blood there is no remission of sins.”
+(Hebrews 9:18-22) Yet, David was asking for it to be applied to him inwardly, to the source of his problems, beseeching God to create in him a “clean heart and a right spirit”. (vs 7-10)

-Finally, having comprehended the true meaning behind burnt offerings and sacrifices, David writes,
+Having comprehended the true meaning behind burnt offerings and sacrifices, David then writes,

 “For you desire not sacrifice; else would I give it: You delight not in burnt offering.
 The sacrifices of God are broken spirit; a broken and contrite heart, O God, you will not despise.”

-What pleases God the most when drawing near to Him, is honesty and contriteness, an integral part of genuine repentance.
+In summary, what pleases God the most when drawing near to Him is honesty and contriteness, an integral part of genuine repentance.
 “Contriteness” means feeling genuinely crushed, even “prostrated to the ground” over our sins, just like the tax collector whom Jesus described in his parable.
-James was likewise describing this heart condition in James 4:9-10, when writing to a spiritually adulterous and carnally minded church, whose prayers were going unanswered:
+James was likewise describing this heart condition in James 4:9-10 when writing to a spiritually adulterous and carnally minded church, whose prayers were going unanswered:

 “Be afflicted, and mourn, and weep: let your laughter be turned to mourning, and your joy to heaviness.
 Humble yourselves in the sight of the Lord, and he shall lift you up.”